RoleLogic

 Open source contributor recognition

-Auto-grant a 'Contributor' role at 1+ merged PR, 'Core Contributor' at 10+, 'Maintainer' at 50+.
-No manual badge handouts in #verification, no out-of-date contributor lists.
+Hand out a 'Contributor' role at 1+ merged PR, 'Core Contributor' at 10+, 'Maintainer' at 50+.
+No manual badges in #verification, no outdated contributor lists.

 Hackathon and bounty events

 Set up contribution rules for a hackathon, bounty push, or sprint.
-Roles auto-granted as participants hit the count you defined and removed when the event ends if you swap the rule.
+Roles are given as people hit your count, and removed when the event ends if you swap out the rule.

 Issue triage and reporter rewards

 Reward members who file useful bug reports — 'Bug Hunter' at 5+ issues, 'Power Reporter' at 20+.
-Use a range condition (between 5 and 20) to scope a tier exactly.
+You can also use a range like 'between 5 and 20' to fit a specific tier.

 Per-repo gating across multiple projects

-Run a separate role link per repo so roles map to specific projects — useful for organizations with multiple OSS projects, monorepo subdirectories, or layered Discord communities.
+Run a separate rule per repo so roles match specific projects — handy for organisations with multiple open-source projects, monorepos, or layered Discord communities.

 How GitHub Contributor Role works